-This course provides an introduction to leadership and the interdisciplinary concentration in Leadership Education and Development.
-The course is open to all students including those enrolled or considering enrolling in the concentration General topics include the definition and basic tenets of leadership, how leadership differs from management and power wielding, and the traits/characteristics of leaders and followers including credibility and integrity.
+This course provides an introduction to leadership and the interdisciplinary minor in Leadership Education and Development (LEAD).
+The course is open to all students including those enrolled or considering enrolling in the minor.
+General topics include the definition and basic tenets of leadership, how leadership differs from management and power-wielding, and the traits/characteristics of leaders and followers including credibility and integrity.
 Students will read classic works in leadership and create action plans for leadership engagement and development.
-Students will begin to create their personalized Leadership Development Portfolio (LDP) used throughout the concentration.

 This is an experiential (non-classroom) course requiring students to be actively engaged in a significant campus or community area of involvement (team, committee, club, etc.).
 This involvement could be through academic or co-curricular activities.
-Students will gain awareness of the mission, vision and values of the activity as well as take part on a project while documenting their expriences in their Leadership Development Portfolio (LDP).
+Students will gain awareness of the mission, vision and values of the activity as well as take part in a project while documenting their experiences in their Leadership Development Portfolio (LDP).
 Students will meet with their leadership mentor during the experience and develop a written project description or contract and analysis plan.
-This class can be taken concurrently with LEAD 050 or after completion of LEAD 050.
+Prerequisite: LEAD 050 or can be taken concurrently with LEAD 050.

-This macro-level leadership course focuses on the leadership of teams, organizations and community.
+This macro-level leadership course focuses on the leadership of teams, organizations, and community.
 The first part of the course examines issues related to the leadership of teams - building effective teams, conflict management, team role structures, and creating team viability.
 The second part of the course examines issues related to the leadership of organizations and community - building a shared vision, building a leadership culture, championing organizational change, and the political realities of leading.
-The major objective of the course is to aid students with (a) becoming effective and ethical leaders, and (b) integrating and applying knowledge and experiences from prior course- work on their path to leadership development.
-All course experiences will culminate in a capstone class project - a realistic organizational simulation where students will create a new team-based organization.
-Prerequisites: Junior or Senior standing.
-LEAD 050.
+The major objective of the course is to aid students with (a) becoming effective and ethical leaders, and (b) integrating and applying knowledge and experiences from the prior coursework on their path to leadership development.
+All course experiences will culminate in a class project - a realistic organizational simulation where students will create a new team-based organization.
+Prerequisite: LEAD 050 and LEAD 060.
 Fulfills Engaged Citizen AOI requirement.

-This is the capstone leadership experience in the Concentration in Leadership Education and Development (LDEV).
-Students will be actively engaged in an action oriented, service learning project to create a meaningful change with the goal to create a better community for oneself and others.
-The student(s) will team with a LDEV partner in a profit or not-for-profit organization to define and implement a change initiative.
-The student(s) and faculty will meet weekly on-campus or via Skype to discuss the experiences and learning occurring during the practicum as it unfolds.
+This is the capstone leadership experience for the minor in Leadership Education and Development (LEAD).
+Students will be actively engaged in an action-oriented, service learning project to create a meaningful change with the goal to create a better community for oneself and others.
+The student(s) will team with a community partner in a profit or not-for-profit organization to define and implement a change initiative.
+The student(s) and faculty will meet weekly on-campus or via Zoom to discuss the experiences and learning occurring during the practicum as it unfolds.
 The student will complete assignments and the experience will be documented in a reflective Leadership Development Journal (LDJ).
-The LDJ is an on-line, interactive reflective journal that the students will complete during the experience with reaction and interaction with the faculty member teaching the class.
+The LDJ is an online, interactive reflective journal that the students will complete during the experience with reaction and interaction with the faculty member teaching the class.
 This course requires the student(s) to reflect upon and put into practice what they have learned by integrating the program each fall and/or spring term for students to present their experiences and learning.
-This will be attended by Concentration students, faculty and interested parties.
+This will be attended by LEAD program students, faculty and interested parties.
+Prerequisite: LEAD 100.

 LEAD 198 - LEADERSHIP IND STUDY, 1-3 credit hrs.